mahehu/TUT-live-age-estimator/README.md

   * Install Keras 2.2.3 (or newer).
 Earlier versions have a slightly different way of loading the models.
 For example: `pip3 install keras`.
   * Install dlib (version 19.4 or newer) with python 3 dependencies; _e.g.,_ `pip3 install dlib`.
   * Install faiss with Anaconda `conda install faiss-cpu -c pytorch`.
+  * Run with `python3 EstimateAge.py`.

-  * Download the required deep learning models and celebrity dataset from [here](http://doi.org/10.5281/zenodo.3457689).
+[Required deep learning models and celebrity dataset](http://doi.org/10.5281/zenodo.3466980).
 Extract directly to the main folder so that 2 new folders are created there.
-  * Run with `python3 EstimateAge.py`.

 Example video [here](https://youtu.be/Kfe5hKNwrCU).